 Do you remember the internships you did when you were in school or university?
 For some of us, this was decisive for our later choice of career or specialization at university.
 These important events we would like to support.
 We have developed a kit especially for schoolchildren and students to easily identify biomarkers.
 Our kit can be used as an example for state-of-the-art humane diagnostics to teach modern methods of practical research.
-Berlin’s Gläsernes Labor and a university are already on board!
+Berlin’s Gläsernes Labor and the Beuth University of Applied Sciences Berlin are already on board!

 We support the scientists of tomorrow – Why protein arrays for internships?